pramnora/Powershell/README.md

 - displaying the variable value on screen...

-echo testVar1
+echo $testVar1
-write testVar2
+write $testVar2

-...each of the above is equivalent; meaning, both echo/write are, in fact, aliases for cmdlet: Write-Output.
+...each of the above is equivalent; meaning, both 'echo/write' are, in fact, aliases for cmdlet: Write-Output.

+**NOTE**: When displaying a variable value...you must remember to include the preceeding dollar sign symbol: $VarName/
+otherwise, all you will get displayed back as output is just merely a string literal/and, NOT the variable's value.

 ## Powershell Help